Cloud-Native-Security/misconfiguration-controller/README.md

 ```

 Note that this will use the controller image specified in the Makefile.
+(I know, I will improve it to now use the latest tag and give you better deployment resources)

 **Create a Custom Resource**

 The Custom Resources is required to define what changes the Operator should take on your deployments.
-The template looks as follows:
+The custom-resource.yaml looks as follows:
 ```
 apiVersion: api.core.anaisurl.com/v1alpha1
 kind: Configuration